WayfaringBloke/dnd/writing/pub/World.md

 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Rusting constantly.

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
-Strong "union" control, cult of Osha enforces safety guidelines like samurai
+Strong "union" control, cult of Osha enforces safety guidelines like samurai.

 ### Old Town
 From before the Cobalt deposits were discovered, the old town still shows a simpler time of wooden houses painted in bright colors.
+Once a rather

 ### HyperMall
 Once an audiovisual cacophony of consumption, a decade of neglect has left this paradise of popular luxury decrepit and empty.
 Its surronded by an increasingly desperate series of supports trying to prevent it from falling over.